-It is made of sandalwood with etched ivory edging and engraved high-grade silver mounts dates to the early 18th century.
+It is made of sandalwood with etched tusk veneer edging and engraved high-grade silver mounts dates to the early 18th century.
 It has been fitted inside to serve as a jewellery box with an area for rings and compartments for necklaces and other keepsakes.
 Included is a two-part pull-out tray and beneath that, a draw with a silver pull.

 The lid is hinged and the two original silver supporting chains are fitted to each side to hold the lid in place when open.

 The silver mounts include a fine key-plate in the form of a double-headed eagle or parrot (which in South India, was the emblem for the royal house of Mysore); hinge flanges inside the box; engraved corner mounts; and petalled, domed roundels to hide rivet heads.